ChuanyuXue/Tianchi-Traffic-Prediction-Contest/README.md

 Update on March 19th.
 2021:

-When I looked through this code written down around 4 years ago, I am kind of impressed.
-This is the frist time I have tried to involve in a data mining competition, the code is messed up and the result is not proud but it worked.
+When I look through this code written down around 4 years ago, I am kind of impressed.
+This was the frist time I have tried to involve in a data mining competition, the code is messed up and the result is not proud but it works.
 The most interesting part is I just use the general Python code to do the complicated feature engineering part without Pandas and Numpy, but the speed and memory cost are both quite good!
 I must appoligize this code is definately hard to read.
 Hopefully you can find something helpful from this dirty shit to anything you are working on.

 Best,